crossbario/txaio-etcd/README.rst

 **txaioetcd** currently supports these etcd3 basic

-- set and get values by key
+- [x] arbitrary byte strings for keys and values
-- arbitrary byte strings for keys and values
+- [x] set and get values by key
-- get values by range or prefix
+- [x] get values by range or prefix
-- delete value (by single key, range and prefix)
+- [x] delete value (by single key, range and prefix)

 and advanced features

-- watch key sets with asynchronous callback
+- [ ] watch key sets with asynchronous callback
-- create, refresh and delete leases
+- [ ] create, refresh and delete leases
-- submit transactions
+- [ ] submit transactions

 **txaioetcd** also provides abstractions on top of the etcd3 transaction primitive:

-- global locks and sequences
+- [ ] global locks and sequences
-- transactional, multi-consumer-producer queues
+- [ ] transactional, multi-consumer-producer queues

 Requirements